 I cannot overemphasize the importance of the Bible in the development of our theology.
 While it can be challenging to understand sometimes, it must be the bedrock that our theology rests upon.
 If our tradition, reason, or experience appear to be at odds with the Bible, we should give precedence to the Bible.
 It may be that we have misunderstood what the Bible is teaching us.
 But it will always be true.

 The Wesleyan Quadrilateral does not use tradition to refer to our practices within our local church or denomination.
-Instead it is referring to the teachings of the church.
+Instead, it refers to the teachings of the church.
 The Bible does not directly contain the formulation of the Trinity that the church holds to today.
 The doctrine of the Trinity was developed over a long period of time to express truths that are contained within the Scriptures.
 The doctrine of the Trinity comes to us from tradition.
-The dual nature of Christ, the fundamental role of the atonement, Calvinism, Arminianism, various views of eschatology, and other doctrines that sometimes divide us are largely a product of tradition.
+The dual nature of Christ, the fundamental role of the atonement, soteriology, various views of eschatology, and other doctrines that sometimes divide us are largely a product of tradition.

 Experience may not be the best guide to our theology, but it is one from which we cannot separate ourselves.
 My experiences shape who I am and how I think.
 But my experience with God, as well as the experience of others in their interactions with God, can help me to gain a better perspective on him.
 Of the four, this is the one that I trust least, but it is undeniably a part of how I do theology.